 Development costs are capitalised in accordance with the Intangible Assets accounting policy described on note 2.
 Initial capitalisation of costs is based on management's judgement that technological and economic feasibility is confirmed.
 In determining the amounts to be capitalised management makes assumptions regarding the expected future benefit of the assets and the expected period of benefits.
-At 31 August 2022 the carrying amount of capitalised development costs was £1,443,000 (2021: £150,000).
+At 31 August 2023, the amount capitalised in the year was £1,029,000 leaving a carrying amount of £nil (2022: £1,443,000) after being transferred to other fellow subsidiary undertakings.